communitiesuk/waste-service-standards/data/data-formats.md

 # Data formats

 Data files are typically exchanged when a council starts a new contract with a supplier.
-Here are common formats that can be used.
+Here are common formats that make this process easier.

 ## Rounds